|Nutritional Guidelines (per serving)|

 Glass Jar or Crock Method

 Spread a 1/4-inch thick layer of the salt over the bottom of a large glass jar or ceramic crock.
 Add a layer of olives on top of the salt.
-It's okay if the layer is 2 olives deep, but it shouldn't be more than that.
+The layer should be 2 olives or less deep.

 Cover the layer of olives with more salt.
 Add another layer of olives.
 Repeat until all the olives are completely covered in salt.